openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

        the specific problem for which the user received feedback.
    * - ``question_type``
      - string
-     - The XML tag that identifies the problem type.
+     - The XML element that identifies the problem type.
 For example, 'stringresponse' for a text input problem.
    * - ``student_answer``
      - array